easegress-io/easegress/doc/reference/filters.md

   secret: 6d79736563726574
 ```

-Below is an example configuration for the `signature` validation method, note multiple access key id/secret pairs can be listed in `accessKeys`, but there's only one pair here as an example.
+Below is an example configuration for the `signature` validation method, note multiple access keys id/secret pairs can be listed in `accessKeys`, but there's only one pair here as an example.

 ```yaml
 kind: Validator